 Wake up mindfully

 Both Dr. Porter and Dr. Willeumier make time for a few minutes of meditation in the morning.
 “Meditation alleviates stress and anxiety by reducing cortisol and epinephrine, which helps to regulate blood pressure, heart rate, and breathing patterns,” Dr. Willeumier explains.
-“It also serves to create a whole-brain synchronization that enhancing creativity, learning, focus, and attention.”
+“It also serves to create a whole-brain synchronization that enhances creativity, learning, focus, and attention.”

 In addition to meditation, Dr. Porter suggests trying to wake without an alarm.
 “One of the worst things you can do to your nervous system is wake up to a blazing alarm,” he says.
 To ensure that he wakes up on time, Dr. Porter recommends leaving the blinds open to let light naturally wake you or finding an alarm that slowly increases in volume to wake you calmly.